DYFIZ/js-calendar/README.md

 <h1>Simple js calendar</h1>

-1.Please install requirejs use (npm install requirejs) or (bower install requirejs);
+1.Please install requirejs use (npm install requirejs);

 2.Then add this code to your index.html :